Kentucky Thunder

 Kentucky Thunder, or Ricky Skaggs and Kentucky Thunder, is the band that plays with American country and bluegrass singer Ricky Skaggs.
 Many members of the band have won numerous awards.
 Bandleader Ricky Skaggs plays mandolin and is the lead vocalist.
 The group has won the Instrumental Group of the Year award from the International Bluegrass Music Association multiple times, as well as seven Grammy Awards.

-Line-up
+Lineup

-The current line-up serving under Ricky is:
+The current lineup serving under Ricky is: